Skip to main content

 Frequently Asked Questions

-Creeper World IXE is a casual strategy game.
+Creeper World IXE is a tactical real-time strategy game with science fiction theme.

 Creeper World IXE is available on PC and Windows.